fbellame/sprint-dashboard/SPRINT_0_CODE_REVIEW.md

 **To dev2_front**:

-- Excellent work on Story 0.5!
-The developer experience setup is outstanding.
-The Git hooks are well-configured, and the README is comprehensive.
+- Excellent work on Stories 0.5 and 0.8!
+The developer experience setup is outstanding, and the testing framework implementation is comprehensive.
+The test utilities, sample tests, and documentation are all excellent.
+The 85.71% test coverage is impressive!

 **Overall**: